-COURSE SYLLABUS

-Digitalization and Implementation Processes in School I (DIP I), 7.5 credits

-Digitalization and Implementation Processes in School I (DIP I), 7,5 högskolepoäng

-Course Code: LD1R29

-Confirmed by: Director of Education Mar 20, 2019

-Revised by: Director of Education May 29, 2020

-Valid From: Autumn 2020
+COURSE SYLLABUS Digitalization and Implementation Processes in School I (DIP I), 7.5 credits Digitalization and Implementation Processes in School I (DIP I), 7,5 högskolepoäng Course Code: LD1R29 Confirmed by: Director of Education Mar 20, 2019 Revised by: Director of Education Nov 5, 2020 Valid From: Autumn 2021 Version: 3 Education Cycle: Disciplinary Second-cycle level Social sciences domain:

-2

-Version:

-Education Cycle: Second-cycle level Disciplinary domain:

-Social sciences Subject group: Specialised in:

-A1N Main field of study: Education Intended Learning Outcomes (ILO) On completion of the course, the student should be able to: Knowledge and understanding - identify and critically discuss implications of policy documents and legal issues in digitalization processes in educational settings on a macro- meso- and micro-level - describe and analyze implications of digital media landscapes from a market and educational perspective - identify and critically examine conditions for communication and learning in and out of school Skills and abilities - design an implementation plan for a specific digitalization area - identify and formulate issues of digital competence relevant to educational leadership, educational development and implementation in educational settings as well as teacher education Judgement and approach - critically evaluate reasons/incentives for and against digitalization - discuss and assess potential implications of digitalization for communication and learning in and out of school - critically reflect upon, and evaluate policy and legal issues of relevance for digitalization processes in education Contents - Digitalization processes in school at a macro level.
+Subject group: PE1 Specialised in: A1N Main field of study: Education Intended Learning Outcomes (ILO) On completion of the course, the student should be able to: Knowledge and understanding - identify and critically discuss implications of policy documents and legal issues in digitalization processes in educational settings on a macro- meso- and micro-level - describe and analyze implications of digital media landscapes from a market and educational perspective - identify and critically examine conditions for communication and learning in and out of school Skills and abilities - design an implementation plan for a specific digitalization area - identify and formulate issues of digital competence relevant to educational leadership, educational development and implementation in educational settings as well as teacher education Judgement and approach - critically evaluate reasons/incentives for and against digitalization - discuss and assess potential implications of digitalization for communication and learning in and out of school - critically reflect upon, and evaluate policy and legal issues of relevance for digitalization processes in education Contents - Digitalization processes in school at a macro level.
 Policy and legislative issues - Digitalization processes in school at a meso level.
 Motives and arguments for digitalization - Digitalization processes in school at a micro level.
 Communication and learning inside and outside the classroom - Leadership and teacher education issues • The digital and media landscape from a market and educational perspective Type of instruction The teaching consists of lectures, seminars and exercises performed individually and in groups.
-An e-learning platform is used.
+A learning management system is used.

-Students who have been admitted to and registered for a course have the right to receive instruction/supervision for the duration of the time period specified for the particular course to which they were accepted.
+Students who have been admitted to and registered for a course have the right to receive instruction/supervision for the duration of the time period specified for the particular course instance to which they were accepted.
 After that, the right to receive instruction/supervision expires.
 The teaching is conducted in English.